FloydRose97/UVR5-UI/README.md

 4. Upload or link an input track and press **Run ensemble**.
 5. Download the generated stems directly from the results area once processing completes.

+> [!TIP]
+> When the selected models expose different stem sets, UVR5 UI automatically averages each stem using only the models that produced it and highlights the coverage in the status log.

 ## Requirements

 ### Hardware Requirements: